 Maia has been a prize-winner and finalist in several solo and chamber music competitions, including the Concert Artists Guild, National Federation of Music Clubs, Corpus Christi, and Chesapeake Chamber Music competitions.
 Festival highlights include the Keshet Eilon Violin Mastercourse, the International Holland Music Sessions, the Banff Centre Chamber Music Residency, the Juilliard Quartet Seminar, the Aspen Music Festival, the Great Lakes Chamber Music Festival, and the Music Academy of the West.
 For the summer of 2015, she’s been invited to perform at the Canandaigua Lake Music Festival in New York.

-In 2003, she received her Bachelor of Arts with Honors in Musicology from Yale University, where she was awarded the Master’s Prize in Music Performance.
-During her junior year at Yale, she received a scholarship to study at the Paris Conservatory (CNSMDP) in France.
-She completed her master’s degree as a fellowship student at the USC Thornton School of Music, with further study at the Paris Conservatory.
+Maia received her Bachelor of Arts with Honors in Musicology from Yale University, where she was awarded the Master’s Prize in Music Performance.
+She completed her Master’s degree as a fellowship student at USC’s Thornton School of Music, with further study at the Paris Conservatory.
 She has studied with Martin Chalifour, Gérard Poulet, Kyung Yu, Michelle Kim, Itzhak Rashkovsky, Herman Krebbers, Kathleen Winkler, Paul Kantor, and Robert Lipsett.

 A recent performance “allowed Kumar to demonstrate that, in addition to making an utterly beautiful sound, he is a born leader, and the performance responded to every last facet of a work gigantic in stature.”
 (Bernard Jacobson, Music-Web International) Also praised by press for his “obvious communicative powers”, “sense of sheer enjoyment”, and having “the precision and tonal richness of a virtuoso”, violinist Kevin Kumar has appeared as soloist with the Los Angeles Philharmonic, among numerous other orchestras.